Exercise and Arthritis

 One study revealed that there was less force transmitted into the knee joint with the "Pose" method compared to traditional heel-toe running style (Arendse RE, et al. 2004).
 Thus, this suggests that the Pose running style might be associated with less knee damage.

-This running style was developed by Nicholas Romanov, PhD in 1977 when he was a university professor in the former Soviet Union (he now lives in Miami).
-A nice article summarizing this appeared in the October 2004 issue of Runner's World magazine.
+A nice article summarizing the Pose running technic appeared in the October 2004 issue of Runner's World magazine.
 More information about the Pose running style can be found in: Running: Training Tips for Beginners.

 Unfortunately, some elite athletes can suffer an increased rate of joint problems when they get older.
 A study published in March 2012 showed that elite athletes have a higher rate of osteoarthritis in both the hip and in the knee.
 This was mostly seen in athletes competing in "impact" sports as opposed to "non-impact" sports (Tveit M, et al. 2012).